CrowdStrike/Cloud-AWS/state-manager/README.md

 AWS Systems Manager is used to handle automation and deploy packages.

 #### AWS Automation
+A single SSM Automation Document is used to handle all agent management logic.
+This document contains steps for installation and removal of the agent, and includes an attachment containing the necessary helpers for interacting with your tenant within the CrowdStrike cloud.

 #### AWS Distributor
+A single AWS Distributor package is created, containing manifests and installers for Amazon Linux 2 (x64) and Microsoft Windows (10+/2016+).
+This is a bundled variation, so the binary installers are included within this distribution as well.

+#### AWS Parameter Store
+Three AWS Parameter Store parameters are created.
+These are used to provide credentials to the automation helper in a secure fashion.

 #### AWS State Manager
+A single AWS State Manager association is created, creating the relationship between our targets (any instances with the correct tag and tag value) and our automation document.

 ### CrowdStrike FalconPy
 The CrowdStrike Python SDK, FalconPy is used to interact with the CrowdStrike API as part of automation steps.